 Black Friday 2024 broke all records.
 Danes spent 43% more on the day itself compared to 2023, and the week leading up to it was packed with online activity, gift shopping and mobile shopping.
 This year, Black Friday falls on 28 November 2025 - again on a payday.
 In other words, you have a golden opportunity to be top-of-mind in a buyer-ready week.

-But is your SMS strategy ready?
+But is your marketing strategy ready?

-Why use SMS for BlackFriday?
+Why use SMS and RCS for Black Friday?

 The Confederation of Danish Industry's (DI) annual analysis, Ecommerce Tracker 2024, showed that in 2024, Danes will spend DKK 133 billion online.
 This is a new record which, according to DI, is due to Danes in general becoming more digital and the online customer experience in general becoming better and better.